COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/North Carolina/README.md

 ## Recreate Cleaning
 1. First run the "nc_do" file.
 This will create the relevant output files from 2014-2023
 2. Save these to "Output"
-3. Then run the 2014-2021 output files through the code, which should add in participation data for those years
+3. Then run the 2014-2021 output files through the "NC_EDFactsParticipation_2014_2021" do file, which should add in participation data for those years
-4. Then download the "NC_EDFactsParticipation_2022" do-file and run the 2022-2023 output files through the code, which should add in participation data for those years
+4. Then run the 2022-2023 output files through the "NC_EDFactsParticipation_2022" do file, which should add in participation data for those years
 5. Finally, from Github, run the "NC_2024" file to generate the cleaned 2024 dataset
 6. Save this to "Output"